l2beat/earl/.changeset/simple-version-one.md

 1. The package name has changed from `earljs` to `earl`.
 The old package name will be deprecated on npm.

+   - The new release includes both CommonJS and ESM builds.

 2. Website updates

    - The website domain name has changed from `https://earljs.dev` to `https://earl.fun`.